googleapis/nodejs-firestore/api-report/firestore.api.md

     // (undocumented)
     set(data: firestore.WithFieldValue<AppModelType>): Promise<WriteResult>;
     // Warning: (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
-    // Warning: (ae-forgotten-export) The symbol "google" needs to be exported by the entry point index.d.ts
     //
     // @internal
     toProto(): api.IValue;